bo0ts/mango/doc/source/python/vectors.rst

   print(v) # prints "<2.00, 3.00, 1.20>"

-Vectors behave like tupples with some additional functionality.
+Vectors behave like tuples with some additional functionality.
 You can add and subtract vectors, multiply them by numbers, and access their components
 individually: